cristopolis/busy_tm/README.md

 If you are unfamiliar with the busy beaver function, check out my short paper on the topic found [here](https://drive.google.com/file/d/1ZWqyUv3QAnn1spLqz5vBBY-HBQIlHYDI/view?usp=sharing).

-[simulations.ipynb](https://github.com/cristopolis/busy-turing-machines/blob/main/simulations.ipynb) contains a Turing machine search, a custom loader, and a straightforward BB(n) simulation.
+[simulations.ipynb](https://nbviewer.jupyter.org/github/cristopolis/busy_tm/blob/main/simulations.ipynb) contains a Turing machine search, a custom loader, and a straightforward BB(n) simulation.
+If the .ipynb file is not loading on github, link to the notebook view is [here](https://nbviewer.jupyter.org/github/cristopolis/busy_tm/blob/main/simulations.ipynb)

 The machine search method searches for BB(1-3).
 It uses a bottom up approach to find candidates, graphing out all active machines into their respective runtime and output catagories.
 Prelimanary checks for halt counts and other redundancies are implimented to reduce the necessary test cases.